animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <code>clientRegionShortcut</code> to
 <code>ClientRegionShortcut.CACHING_PROXY</code> to implement "<em>near
 caching</em>".
 This setting applies to all client Regions created from Cluster-defined Regions.
-If you want to control individual settings (like data policy) of the client Regions created from Regions defined on the Cluster, then you can implement a {sdg-javadoc}/org/springframework/data/gemfire/config/annotation/RegionConfigurer.html[<code>RegionConfigurer</code>] with custom logic based on the Region name.</td>
+To control individual settings (like data policy) of the client Regions created from Regions defined on the Cluster, implement a {sdg-javadoc}/org/springframework/data/gemfire/config/annotation/RegionConfigurer.html[<code>RegionConfigurer</code>] with custom logic based on the Region name.</td>
 </tr>